MattMcFarland/phaser-menu-system/readme.md

 ```

 The benefit is that we can actually have the engine start up much sooner.
 This way, the users don't have to wait
-as long before they can see your cool splash screen with a nice progress bar.
+so long before before being greeted with the splash screen.
 I don't know about you but, I have
 closed my browser before fully loading a game before simply because I saw a blank screen.

 So what do we need to load before we can show our cool splash screen??

-* A background image - I chose space because I love space.
+* A background image(800x600) - I chose space because I love space.
 * A logo - I chose my personal logo because I made it a long time ago and I dont want to remake one
 * The progress bar - I created a simple one you are free to use.
 All you need is a horizontal bar and make it 100% full